-A privately operated bus route operates between Newcastle Village and Tallaght via Saggart at a frequency of circa 1 bus per hour during peak hours on weekdays.
+A privately operated bus route runs during school terms between Newcastle Village and Tallaght via Saggart at a frequency of 2 buses per day on weekdays with 1 additional bus service running between Rathcoole and Tallaght on Wednesday afternoons.
 The Red Luas Line termini at Saggart and Tallaght are accessible from this bus route.

-According to the 2006 Census, the proportion of the population in the Newcastle ED that travelled to school or work by bus or train equated to 13.3%.
-The proportion of the same population that travelled to school or work on foot or bicycle equated to 10.5%.
-Further data on travel patterns in the Newcastle ED from the 2011 Census will be available in December 2012.
+According to the 2011 Census, the proportion of the population in the Newcastle ED that travelled to school, college or work by public transport (bus, minibus, coach, DART, Luas or train) equated to 10.1%.
+The proportion of the same population that travelled on foot or bicycle equated to 8.1%.
+The percentage of people that travelled by car was 69%.
+This indicates an overdependence on private motor vehicles as a mode of transport.